-In IRAF all the files specific to any particular hardware or software architecture, e.g., for the Alpha chip with the Digital Unix compilers in the case of the DEC Alpha, are contained in a single directory called the BIN, or "binary", directory.
-To run IRAF you must install not only the AS (all-sources) directory tree, but the BIN directory for each desired architecture.
-The IRAF core system and the NOAO packages have separate BIN directories.
+In IRAF all the files specific to a particular architecture are contained in a single directory called the BIN, or "binary", directory.
+To run IRAF you must install not only the AS (all-sources) directory tree, but the BIN directories (the IRAF core system and the NOAO packages have separate BIN directories).